 For many people, the idea of a fixer-upper property at a discounted price can seem appealing, but is it right for you?
-We will let you know what to look for if you want to buy a fixer-upper house in Ohio and Southern California!
+We will let you know what to look for if you want to buy a fixer-upper house in Ohio and California!

 There are many types of people who might be interested in purchasing a fixer-upper property.
 You might find investors and bargain shoppers all looking at the same home.
 What is your motivation for purchasing?
 A person looking to purchase their eventual dream home might not buy the same way a house flipper might.